RELATED TOPICS

 - In June for your second semester courses.

-Does the campus feature a student dormitory?
+Does the campus feature a student dorm?

 Which software packages are used during the programme?